Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 <details><summary>Example League Page - Shown in an incognito browser without the user being signed in</summary><img src="officechampion/static/assets/images/docs/manual_testing/tester_league.png" alt="Example League Page"></details>

-As can be seen a multitude of examples were created and provided, proving this website can work for numerous groups such as:
+As can be seen, a multitude of examples was created and provided, proving this website can work for numerous groups such as:

 - Office Groups - Mirroring the intended "Employee of the Month" idea.
     - Track who has the most assignments completed in a given month.
-    - A lunch time sports league.
+    - A lunchtime sports league.
     - Office baking tournaments.
 (You'd be surprised how common these can be.)

-- Sports Teams - Reward the best players by making them champions, encourages your team to compete with each other and improve.
+- Sports Teams - Reward the best players by making them champions, and encourages your team to compete with each other and improve.
     - Most goals scored in a game.
-    - Who won a challenge at practice.
+    - Who won a challenge at practice?
     - MVP over a season.

-- Gaming Groups - Could be a competitive E-Sports team keeping track of their progress in games or a group of friends who want to compete amongst themselves casually.
+- Gaming Groups - This could be a competitive E-Sports team keeping track of their progress in games or a group of friends who want to compete amongst themselves casually.
     - Most kills in a game.
-    - Who came in first the most over a week.
+    - Who came in first the most over a week?
     - Competitive custom game battles amongst themselves.
-    - Who was the highest level at the end of a season.
+    - Who was the highest level at the end of a season?

 - Cooking Group - Who makes the best flan?
     - Who hosted the most dinner parties?